gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/marketplace.md

 ### NFT auction.

-The marketplace contract includes the *English auction*. *English auction* is an open auction at an increasing price, where participants openly bid against each other, with each subsequent bid being greater than the previous one.
+The marketplace program includes the *English auction*. *English auction* is an open auction at an increasing price, where participants openly bid against each other, with each subsequent bid being greater than the previous one.

 The auction has the following struct:
 ```rust title="nft-marketplace/io/src/lib.rs"